llong-cs/llong-cs.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 I am a fourth year undergraduate student in computer science at Zhejiang University.
 I am currently devoted to the field of natural language processing and generative artificial intelligence.
 My aspiration is to expand the boundary of human knowledge and creativity with the technology of AI.
 I am grateful to be co-advised by [Junbo Zhao](http://jakezhao.net/) and [Haobo Wang](https://hbzju.github.io/).
-I am also a big fan of art and design, a video game lover, and sneaker head. 😋
+I am also a big fan of art and design, a video game lover, and a sneaker head. 😋

 Big shout out to my parents for being the greatest mom and dad of all time.